bigbluey/Surfs-Up/README.md

     * Use the Average Temperature for the y Value
     * Use the Peak-to-Peak (max-min) Value as the y Error Bar (yerr)

-#### Rainfall Analysis

-* Calculate the Rainfall per Weather Station Using the Previous Year's Matching Dates
-    * Sort in Descending Order by Precipitation Amount and List the Station (Name, Latitude, Longitude and Elevation)
-* Create a Query That Will Calculate the Daily Normals (i.e. Averages for min, max, and avg for All Historic Data Matching a Specific Month and Day)
-* Calculate the Daily Normals
-    * Push Each Tuple of Calculations Into a List Called `normals`
-    * Set the Start and End Date of the Trip
-    * Use the Start and End Date to Create a Range of Dates
-    * Strip Off the Year and Save a List of %m-%d Strings
-    * Loop Through the List of %m-%d Strings and Calculate the Normals for Each Date
-* Load the Previous Query Results (List of Daily Normals) Into a Pandas DataFrame and Add the `trip_dates` Range as the `date` Index
-* Use Pandas to Plot the Daily Normals as an Area Plot With `stacked=False`

 ### Step 2 - Climate App